⭐Manifesto

 But now we spend more time online than anywhere else.
 So we're becoming the average of the content we consume.

-Why we're here
+Why I'm here

 In college, I wrote a crypto newsletter.
-The most popular section, by far, was "Tweets of the Week": a curation of the best tweets I'd found while scrolling Crypto Twitter.
+The most popular section, by far, was "Tweets of the Week": a collection of the best tweets I'd found while scrolling Crypto Twitter.
 People said it was the only reason they subscribed.
+To enjoy a highlight reel of bangers.

 Proof of Taste

-The result: a feed ranked by conviction, not activity.
-Bangers rise because people commit to them.
-Slop sinks because it's expensive to pretend it's good.
-And the value flows to the people who actually make social media worth opening: the best curators and creators.
+And all the value captured flows to the people who make social media worth opening: the best curators and creators.

 Welcome to the homepage of social media.
-Where taste finally pays.

 Last updated